The dedicated work of many individuals

 Laurie’s work with social justice began when she moved to Seattle in 2013 for a year long service fellowship with Puget Sound Sage.
 She has done work around environmental, economic, gender, racial and transformative justice in the community.
 In her free time she loves to sing, dance, and teach a community self-defense and wellness class for queer and trans people of color with the Bayan Queer Collective.
-She also currently serves as the Deputy Secretary General of GABRIELA Seattle, a collective of Pin@ys who do cultural and political education work around labor issues impacting Filipino migrant workers.
+She alo currently serves as the Deputy Secretary General of GABRIELA Seattle, a collective of Pin@ys who do cultural and political education work around labor issues impacting Filipino migrant workers.
 She is also an active member of Got Green’s Young Workers in the Green Movement.

 Isyss Honnen, Administrative Coordinator – identifies as a Trans woman and/or fa’afafine (samoan gender identity translated as “in the manner of a woman”) with pronouns her and she.
 She is originally from American Samoa.
 She is currently pursuing a Bachelor of Science Degree in Accounting with plans to become a CPA.
 She volunteers as a Board member for UTOPIA Seattle and has been active for the last 5 years.
 She is dedicated to helping other API Trans women currently in the sex industry and in supporting non-profit organizations that serve the API and LGBTQIA communities of King County.
-Fun fact: Isyss can’t swim even though she was born and raised on an island.
+Fun fact: Isyss doesn’t know how to swim even though she was born and raised on an island.

 Board of Directors